issaramro/SimulationToStars/README.md

   C implementation of the Solar System simulation using the REBOUND N-body integrator.
   Generates high-precision trajectory data (`state.csv`) used by all learning models.

----

-## Summary

-- PINNs enforce Newtonian dynamics to recover hidden states and physical parameters.
-- LSTMs provide data-driven baselines for short-term forecasting.
-- All models and losses are defined in `functions.py`; notebooks focus on experimentation and analysis.

----

-## Notes

-- The `oscillator_sindy.ipynb` notebook is unrelated to the Solar System experiments and can be ignored.